 Mr. Davis is a journalist based in Berlin, who has covered German politics, business and society for a variety of publications including USA Today, PRI, the Washington Times and Canada’s Globe & Mail.
 Hailing from the Detroit area, he is a graduate of the University of Michigan, and received a Pulitzer fellowship in 2015 to research education disparities in immigrant communities in Berlin.

 Jason Overdorf, Asia Editor

-Ms. Legg is an American/Canadian journalist based in Cambridge, MA.
+Ms. Legg is an American/Canadian journalist based in Cambridge.
 Five years ago, she founded TheEditorial where she interviews luminary voices around emerging ideas along the Harvard, MIT and Cambridge corridor in the form of a digital newsletter and podcast.
 She was an early Internet strategist on media in San Francisco and Toronto for leading technology and consulting firms, worked in documentaries in France for the Canadian Television Network (CTV) on the 50th Anniversary of D-Day, and in London for Ardent Productions.
-In the 1990s, she was the Executive Producer and host of weekly TV programs on emerging ideas for Vidéotron Cable and ASN.
-She has spent 20 years in media at the front-line of the digital transformation.
+In the 90s, she was the executive producer and host of weekly TV programs on emerging ideas for Vidéotron Cable and ASN.
+She has spent 20 years in media at the frontline of the digital transformation.
 Her recent work has been published in The Atlantic, The Boston Globe, The Ottawa Citizen, WBUR’s Cognoscenti, and WGBH News.
-She holds a graduate degree in journalism from Concordia University in Montreal.
+She holds a graduate degree in Journalism from Concordia University in Montreal, Canada.